How Much Does It car wrap cost?

 Gloss: Mimics the look of traditional paint but with a brighter, more vibrant finish.

-Satin: Offers a soft, almost pearlescent finish that lies between matte and gloss, providing a subtle shine.
+Satin: Offers a soft, almost pearlescent satin wrap finish that lies between matte and gloss, providing a subtle shine.

 Metallic: Contains metallic flakes that catch the light, giving the surface a sparkling effect.